 After cleaning, dry it with a microfiber cloth to avoid streaking.
-Use of abrasive or acidic cleaners, including vinegar and lemon citrus, because they can dull or permanently etch the stone.
+Use abrasive or acidic cleaners, including vinegar and lemon citrus, because they can dull or permanently etch the stone.

 Marble needs care like wiping up the spills immediately and sealing.
 Proper sealing makes the Marble more resistant and durable.
 You can check the sealant by leaving a few drops of water on the Marble surface.
 If the water absorbs into stone, it’s time to reseal your marble countertop.

 Placing hot pans right of stoves directly on marble countertops can cause them to crack.
 Trivets are life saviors for Marble tops.
 Marble is susceptible to scratches, so always use a cutting board for food chopping and preparation.
-Use coasters under coffee cups of wine glasses to avoid stains.
+Use coasters under coffee cups or wine glasses to avoid stains.
 Acids will quickly etch the stone, so make sure to keep acidic foods away, such as citrus, vinegar, and tomatoes, to contact Marble.
 Always place coasters under wine glasses and coffee cups to help avoid stains.

-To seal a marble countertop, hire a professional, or follow the given instructions if you are doing it yourself.
-Before sealing, wash your marble counters completely with mild liquid dishwashing detergent, then rinse and dry them well.
+To seal a marble countertop, hire a professional or follow the given instructions if you are doing it yourself.
+Before sealing, wash your marble counters thoroughly with mild liquid dishwashing detergent, then rinse and dry them well.
 Spread or spray the sealer on the surface and let it absorb into the stone for 5 to 15 minutes.
 Wipe off the excess and buff it with a dry cloth.

 Read more here on choosing, maintaining, and cleaning Marble.